logo elektroda

 Hello

 I have a temperature and humidity sensor which, until now, had been connected to the Ewlink, Home and Smartlife apps.
-As the batteries were very low, I had to replace them with new ones.
-Since then, the sensor has refused to connect.
+As the batteries were running very low, I had to replace them with new ones.
+And since then, the sensor has refused to connect.
 It is detected by the Smartlife app, where I try to add it again.
-And when the whole process is almost complete, an error pops up.
+And just as the whole process is almost complete, an error pops up.

-Sometimes I enter the name of my Wi-Fi, and other times the network name generated by the sensor itself.
-When the app detects it, a process begins, but it always ends in an error.
+Sometimes I enter the name of my Wi-Fi network, and other times the network name generated by the sensor itself.
+When it’s detected, the app starts a process, but this always ends in an error.
 I’ve been struggling with this for a few days now, and the AI isn’t much help either.

 Can any of you offer any advice?